TurkuNLP/FinBERT/README.md

 BERT model trained from scratch on Finnish.

+# Release 0.2

+**October 24, 2019** Beta version of the BERT base uncased model trained from scratch on a corpus of Finnish news, online discussions, and crawled data.

+Download the model here: [bert-base-finnish-uncased.zip](http://dl.turkunlp.org/finbert/bert-base-finnish-uncased.zip)

 # Release 0.1

 **September 30, 2019** We release a beta version of the BERT base cased model trained from scratch on a corpus of Finnish news, online discussions, and crawled data.